hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 2 (falling balls).** Keeping with our theme of whimsical rulers, devise a practical scheme to measure the size of small spheres of known density by dropping them into water.
+**Exercise 2 (falling balls).** Keeping with our theme of whimsical rulers, devise a scheme to measure the size of small spheres of known density by dropping them into water.

 ---